tinwilliam/2020_IA/README.md

 # 2020_IA
-IA projects on Azure or with Python
+IA projects made or collaborate on for Azure services or with Python scripts